 How to clean mouse droppings on a couch or sofa?

 Using rubber gloves, sweep or vacuum anything solid and then spray any urine or remaining droppings residue with bleach or a strong disinfectant (as long as your couch cleaning code allows it).
 Let the disinfectant soak in for 5 or 10 minutes and then blot the area dry with a paper towel.

 Absolutely they can.
 Mice can make nests under cushions, inside pillows, under your furniture and inside the structure of your couch or sofa.
 They are very cunning creatures that can get into very tight spots and live comfortably.

 As you can see, cleaning up after a mouse in your house can be generally pretty straightforward.
 Your main goal is to disinfect any surface you think the mouse has trapsed over which includes the floors surrounding and underneath your couch as well as the couch cushion itself.

 Wearing protective gear can be a plus to stay extra safe and is recommended when dealing with multiple mice who have caused a more serious mess.
 A mice nest in your couch could cause irreparable damage.

-If the mice have literally damaged the furnishings of your couch by biting holes in the cushion covers or damaging the wooden parts, you may want to consider a new sofa.
+If the mice have damaged the furnishings of your couch by biting holes in the cushion covers, destroying the foam inserts or by damaging the wooden parts, you may want to consider a new sofa.
 Yet, we hope these steps enable you to love your couch once more as well as your living room.